Virginia and Truckee Railroad

 The Virginia and Truckee Railroad (stylized as Virginia & Truckee Railroad) is a privately owned heritage railroad, headquartered in Virginia City, Nevada.
 Its private and publicly owned route is 14 miles long.
 When first constructed in the 19th century, it was a commercial freight railroad which was originally built to serve the Comstock Lode mining communities of northwestern Nevada.

 At its height, the railroad's route ran from Reno south to the state capital at Carson City.
 In Carson City, the mainline split into two branches.
 One branch continued south to Minden, while the other branch traveled east to Virginia City.
 The first section from Virginia City to Carson City was constructed beginning in 1869 to haul ore, lumber and supplies for the Comstock Lode silver mines.
 After the federal and state governments began competing with the railroad with highways that operated at a loss, the railroad was abandoned in 1950 after years of declining revenue, constrained by the requirement to turn a profit.
 Much of the track was pulled up and sold, along with the remaining locomotives and cars.
 In the 1970s, with public interest in historic railroads on the rise, efforts began to rebuild the line.
 The portion from Virginia City to Gold Hill has been rebuilt by private interests, and is operated separately from a portion from Gold Hill to Mound House, that was rebuilt with public funding and private donations.

 Prior to the building of the Virginia & Truckee Railroad, the lower grade ore that was mined was dumped, rather than processed, because of the high cost of shipping it to the mills by wagon.
-The railroad brought lower cost transportation ($2.00 per ton for transporting ore, versus the previous $3.50 per ton by wagon), which resulted in the leaner ores going to the mills, rather than to waste.
+The railroad brought lower cost transportation ($2.00 (Note: equivalent to $ in adjusted for inflation) per ton for transporting ore, versus the previous $3.50 (Note: equivalent to $ in adjusted for inflation) per ton by wagon), which resulted in the leaner ores going to the mills, rather than to waste.
 The cost of lumber shipped in for mine timbers and other construction also dropped significantly as a result of low-cost rail transportation.
 Bank of California agent William Sharon estimated that the railroad would produce a savings of nearly a million dollars a year on freight charges.

 Fuel costs on the Comstock dropped by about 30% as result of the lower cost of rail transportation to get it there, and Virginia City entered into a soaring period of prosperity.